rklymentiev/py-for-neuro/slides/chapter3_02_pandas.md

 import pandas as pd
 ```

-Notes: Even though NumPy is extremely useful when it comes to numerical operations, sometimes we are dealing with the mixed data types and most of the time it comes in a tabular format.
-For these cases NumPy is not really helpful, but Pandas comes into play.
+Notes: Even though NumPy is extremely useful when it comes to numerical operations, sometimes we are dealing with mixed data types and most of the time it comes in a tabular format.
+For these cases, NumPy is not really helpful, but Pandas comes into play.

 To put it simply, Pandas allows you to work with the table data the same way you work with tables in Excel but with much more benefits!

-Commonly used alias name for Pandas is `pd`.
+The commonly used alias name for Pandas is `pd`.

 ---